dardepin/binance_bot/README.md

 Its simple.
 Go to https://coinmarketcap.com/api/ and register.
 Now you can log on and create your free API key.
 ## How can I get telegram API key?
 Install telegram and find BotFather in search window.
 Now type: <br />
-/newbot <br />
+*/newbot* <br />
 Now enter the name and bot father will generate a key for you.<br />
 Additionally you can set avatar for your bot: <br />
-/setuserpic <br />
+*/setuserpic* <br />
-BotFather will as you for bot name.
+BotFather will ask you for bot name.
 Enter you  bot's name from first step and press enter, then send any picture you like as photo (not like file).
 ## Config file
 Configure setting in config.py: <br />
-* tele_key * is your telegram bot api key <br />
+* tele_key is your telegram bot api key <br />
-* market_url * is coinmarketcap API backend for requesting crypto currencies price <br />
+* market_url is coinmarketcap API backend for requesting crypto currencies price <br />
-* market_key * is your coinmarketcap api key <br />
+* market_key is your coinmarketcap api key <br />
 ## Licenses
 Use and modify on your own risk.